dz242/DZWebsite/README.md

-This is the source ocde for the personal website of Dominik Zmuda
+This is the source code for the personal website of Dominik Zmuda